SBJson/SBJson/README.md

 Other features
 --------------

-* For safety there is a max nesting level of 32 for all input.
-This is configurable.
+* For safety there is a max nesting level for all input.
+This defaults to 32, but is configurable.
 * The writer can sort dictionary keys so output is consistent across writes.
 * The writer can create human-readable output, with newlines and indents.
 * You can install SBJson v3, v4 and v5 side-by-side in the same application.